What is the I-944 Form?

 Who Needs to File Form I-944?

 Practically all green card applicants will now have their likelihood of becoming a public charge assessed by USCIS.
-However, only those applying for an Adjustment of Status – or those seeking a green card while currently in the United States – need to file Form I-944.
+However, only those applying for an Adjustment of Status – or those seeking a green card while currently in the U.S.– need to file Form I-944.
 They will need to submit Form I-944 in conjunction with Form I-485 – their green card application.

 Those applying through consular processing will have their self-sufficiency evaluated based on information on their application and interview.
 In other words, if you are applying for a green card while living outside the United States, you do not need to file Form I-944.